Metro Boomin: 2018–2021: Not All Heroes Wear Capes and Savage Mode II

 In January 2018, Metro Boomin was featured in a Gap campaign with singer SZA, alongside a self-produced remix of "Hold Me Now".
 The remix was released to digital platforms on the same day as the campaign.
 In an interview with XXL, explaining the campaign with Gap and the remix, he stated;

 In April 2018, Metro Boomin announced his "retirement" from rap on his Instagram page, changing his bio to "Retired record producer/DJ".
-However, he since garnered production credits on Nicki Minaj's fourth studio album Queen, as well as Minaj's labelmate Lil Wayne, on his twelfth studio album, Tha Carter V, which both debuted in the top 5 of the Billboard 200.
+However, he since garnered production credits on Nicki Minaj's fourth studio album, Queen, as well as Minaj's labelmate Lil Wayne, on his twelfth studio album, Tha Carter V, which both debuted in the top 2 of the Billboard 200.

 On October 26, 2018, multiple billboards appeared in Atlanta and New York depicting Metro Boomin as a "missing person".
 It was later revealed to be a teaser for his debut studio album, Not All Heroes Wear Capes, for his comeback, which he had been working on since 2015.
 The album was released on November 2, 2018, and features guest appearances from Gucci Mane, Travis Scott, 21 Savage, Swae Lee, Gunna, Young Thug, Wizkid, J. Balvin, Offset, Kodak Black, and Drake.
 Not All Heroes Wear Capes debuted at number one on the Billboard 200 and number 16 on the UK Top 40 Albums.

+On February 22, 2019, he co-produced Offset's debut album, Father of 4.
+The album received mostly positive reviews.

-On November 27, 2019, he co-produced The Weeknd's fourth Billboard Hot 100 number-one single "Heartless", with Illangelo and Dre Moon.
+On November 27, 2019, he co-produced The Weeknd's fourth Billboard Hot 100 number-one single, "Heartless", with Illangelo, Dre Moon, and The Weeknd himself.
 The song was released as the lead single from the singer's fourth studio album, After Hours (2020).
-Metro also helped produce three other tracks on the album, "Escape from LA", "Faith" and "Until I Bleed Out".
+Metro also helped produce three other tracks on the album, "Escape from LA", "Faith", and "Until I Bleed Out".

 On September 29, 2020, Metro and 21 Savage announced their fourth collaborative project, Savage Mode II, a sequel to their EP, Savage Mode (2016).
 It features guest appearances from Drake, Young Thug, and Young Nudy.
 On October 13, 2020, the dual lead singles became "Runnin" and "Mr. Right Now", the latter of which features Drake.
 The album was released on October 2, 2020, and debuted atop on the Billboard 200 chart, earning both artists their second number-one albums, which were also back-to-back for both artists.